gvolpe/blog-comments/_posts/2024-04-09-flake-schemas.md

 }
 {% endhighlight %}

+Explaining how flake schemas are actually defined is out of the scope of this post, but the meaning of "inventory", "children" and other fields is briefly documented in the linked nix PR.

-I've also handily exposed the `nix` client as a flake app:
+Moreover, the `nix` client is handily exposed as a flake app:

 {% highlight nix %}
 {